tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 > The optimal state of inner experience is one in which there is *order in consciousness*.
 This happens when psychic energy &mdash; or attention &mdash; is invested in realistic goals, and when skills match the opportunities for action.
 (6)

 Ordered consciousness is the opposite of psychic entropy / monkey mind.
-(Csikszentmihalyi doesn't use the term "monkey mind," but it seems so clearer than "psychic entropy," so I refer to them synonymously.)
+(Csikszentmihalyi doesn't use the term "monkey mind," but it seems so much clearer than "psychic entropy," so I refer to them synonymously.)

 I've covered a lot of straightforward ground in this series, but they've all sort of led up to this larger question of achieving order in consciousness (avoiding a state of distraction).
 So bear with me as I wrestle with this more abstract topic.